sage-code/maj/numerals.md

 Repeting time is created using `foa` and `alu`

 foa  = times
-eti  = infinite/ eternity/ forever
+ety  = infinite/ eternity/ forever nyo  = never

 Forming ordinals with numeral prefix can be done from (1..10)

-* ny'foa = never
+* ny'foa = not even once
 * un'foa = once
 * du'foa = twice
 * re'foa = three times